-2020 has taught us resiliency and adaptability to pivot to the needs of our community as we cope with a new normal.
-Since March of 2020, The Children's Trust has remained fully operational, relevant, effective and efficient in a remote work environment while being steadfast in its commitment to children and families of Miami-Dade County, FL.
+The coronavirus pandemic has taught The Children's Trust resiliency and adaptability to pivot to the needs of our community as we cope with a new normal.
+Since March of 2020, The Children's Trust has remained fully operational, relevant, effective and efficient while being steadfast in its commitment to children and families of Miami-Dade County, FL.
 The Children’s Trust has offered essential supports to ensure a safe and supportive environment given the ongoing challenges facing community agencies that serve children and families.

 The Children’s Trust has maintained its support for almost 200 Trust-funded service providers at nearly 1,400 sites, with an average monthly commitment of more than $9.7 million.